adnammit/notes/systemArchitecture.md

 	- abstraction of information in the form of resources
 * a REST api acts as an interface, exposing **endpoints** to the consuming clients so that they can access resources
 * the api does not need to have any concern for the client -- it just needs to expose its resources
-* prior t REST apis, different versions of services were needed for each type of client (ex: different version for web vs mobile)
+* prior to REST apis, different versions of services were needed for each type of client (ex: different version for web vs mobile)
 * the REST api acts as a **gateway** to the system -- the api contains business logic, may tie to other apis, authorizes and authenticates, and sanitizes inputs

 ### AJAX
 * **asynchronous javascript and xml**
+* AJAX is a concept, but you'll see it implemented as 'ajax' in libraries like jQuery. axios and other libraries facilitate ajax-like behavior
 * AJAX is used for adding async behavior to a web page
-* ajax uses an XMLHttpRequest object to send request to the server
+* ajax uses an **XMLHttpRequest** object to send request to the server
-* when data is retrieved, the ajax callback can update the DOM without loading the page
+* when data is retrieved, the ajax callback can update the DOM without reloading the whole page
-* ajax is commonly used with jquery

 ### PULL AND PUSH